Ceuta: Economy

 The official currency of Ceuta is the euro.
 It is part of a special low tax zone in Spain.
 Ceuta is one of two Spanish port cities on the northern shore of Africa, along with Melilla.
 They are historically military strongholds, free ports, oil ports, and also fishing ports.
 Today the economy of the city depends heavily on its port (now in expansion) and its industrial and retail centres.
 Ceuta Heliport is now used to connect the city to mainland Spain by air.
 Lidl, Decathlon and El Corte Inglés have branches in Ceuta.
 There is also a casino.

 Border trade between Ceuta and Morocco is active because of advantage of tax-free status.
 Thousands of Moroccan women are involved in the cross-border porter trade daily, as porteadoras.
 The Moroccan dirham is used in such trade, even though prices are marked in euros.

 Transport

-The city's Port of Ceuta receives high numbers of ferries each day from Algeciras in Andalusia in the south of Spain.
-The closest airport is Sania Ramel Airport in Morocco.
+The city's Port of Ceuta is connected to the Port of Algeciras across the Strait of Gibraltar by multiple daily sailings of ferries.

-A single road border checkpoint to the south of Ceuta near Fnideq allows for cars and pedestrians to travel between Morocco and Ceuta.
+A single road border checkpoint to the south of Ceuta near Fnideq allows for cars and pedestrians to travel between Morocco and Spain.
 An additional border crossing for pedestrians exists between Benzú and Belyounech on the northern coast.
 The rest of the border is closed and inaccessible.

 There is a bus service throughout the city, and while it does not pass into neighbouring Morocco, it services both frontier crossings.